log0div0/testo/docs/reference/Actions.md

 In interactive mode you can type actions (like `type`, `wait` and so on) one-by-one and see the result in real time.
 Press Ctrl-C to exit interactive mode.
 The interpreter will print for you the list of succeeded actions which you can copy-paste in the test scenario file.

-Apart from that this mode can be useful in debugging purposes.
+Apart from that this mode can be useful in debugging purposes as `repl` action can be placed anywhere in the test.

 ## bug